QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 “You all know the attack on the Capitol was done by [the far-left political movement] antifa,” Thomas McInerney, a retired lieutenant general in the Air Force, declared in remarks captured on video and peppered across Twitter by accounts participating in a frenzied effort to construct a different narrative of the Capitol riots.

-Experts tracking the QAnon conspiracy movement believe a new president may only exacerbate feelings of resentment and victimhood that have nurtured the baseless philosophy.
+Experts tracking the QAnon conspiracy theory movement believe a new president may only exacerbate feelings of resentment and victimhood that have nurtured the baseless philosophy.
 Against the backdrop of QAnon, Trump was able to position himself as an outsider, fending off secret enemies, even while in the Oval Office.
 Once he’s really on the outside, that sense could grow.

 “This will be a new cause,” said Mary B. McCord, a Georgetown Law professor and former national security official at the Justice Department.
 “Democrats in the White House.”